1. Data quality

 Executives attribute 30% of M&A failures to cultural clashes between the two organizations.
 Unfortunately, they begin during due diligence when the two companies must collaborate tightly.
 Businesses face the following cultural challenges during due diligence:

 - Work environment differences.
 Companies may have different formal norms for document submissions, communication time, and technology use.
+These disparities can create friction and slow down the procedure.

 - Different communication styles.
 Two companies may prefer different software solutions and communication styles, making a seamless due diligence checklist exchange difficult.